kryczko/kryczko.github.io/_build/html/_sources/index.rst.txt

    :width: 200px
    :align: left

-I am currently an AI Lead in the Drug Discovery team at SandboxAQ.
-My research focuses on applying machine learning and artificial intelligence techniques to solve complex problems in drug discovery and development.
+Kevin Ryczko is currently an AI Lead in the Drug Discovery team at SandboxAQ.
+His research focuses on applying machine learning and artificial intelligence techniques to solve complex problems in drug discovery and development.

 .. toctree::
    :maxdepth: 1